calderajs/caldera-react/README.md

 Install Babel by running `npm install @babel/core @babel/node @babel/preset-react`.

 Then, run the app using `babel-node --presets @babel/preset-react index.jsx`.
+For a runnable version, check the [basic-example](./basic-example) folder.

 A few other examples [here](https://github.com/calderajs/caldera-examples) demonstrate features like shared state, database usage, and session persistence.